What is Phytochrome Photostationary State (PSS)?

 “How does the position and the duration of the sun trigger photomorphogenesis (i.e. the change in form caused by light)?

-There is a photoreceptor (cell) in seeds called a phytochrome that absorbs red light – it’s original state or isoform is called Pr (the “r” standing for red light).
+There is a photoreceptor (protein) in seeds (and plants) called a phytochrome that absorbs red light – it’s original state or isoform is called Pr (the “r” standing for red light).
 When this phytochrome absorbs a red light photon, it changes its physical state from Pr to Pfr (“fr” means far red).
 When the Pfr absorbs a far red photon it changes back to Pr.

 Sunlight contains both red light and far red light, but during the day, sunlight contains more red light than far red light.
 It means that more Pr is transformed to Pfr than vice versa.
 At night, however, the Pfr phytochromes will naturally degrade back to Pr.
 In effect, during the day, Pfr concentration rises.
 During the night, Pr concentration rises.